Tags: augmented reality, iOS, virtual reality

 - Color human interface control recognition.

 With such voice commands as resize, rotate and so on the user can select the working mode of the application.
 To control the actual 3D model’s position, the user can move the color marker in front of the smartphone’s camera.
 You can set the color of the marker directly in the application.
-Basically, we can detect the movement of the user’s hand to control the object, but the color marker looks much more elegant.
+Basically, we can detect the movement of the user’s hand to control the object.
+But using the color marker looks much more elegant.

 Let’s discover the general application’s diagram.